"ביני לבינךָ, אני אוכל את כל השוקולד."

 In the book the Elements of Style by Strunk and White, we read on p.
 12: “between you and me” is correct.
 Strunk and White’s example to illustrate this point is “Let’s talk it over between us, then, you and me”.
 Other grammarians concur that you put yourself last when “me” is part of a compound object.

 Now we know what grammarians agree on.
-However I would say that in colloquial speech, “between me and you” is as okay to say as “it’s me”.
+However I would say that in colloquial speech, “between me and you” is as acceptable to say as “it’s me”.
 In grammar books, “it’s I” and “between you and me” are the more correct forms though.

 "It's I" vs. "It's me" is a question of grammar.
 Is the preference to "between you and me" over "between me and you" similarly a question of grammar, or just of manners - that it's more polite to put "me" last?
 I was educated not to say "אני, רבקה ויוסף but rather רבקה, יוסף ואני - put myself last; as a matter of manners and not grammar.